-Students will be expected to have five GCSEs at grade 9-5, including a minimum of grade 5 in GCSE English Language or Mathematics and two Grade 5s in GCSE Science, or Combined Science.
+Students will be expected to have five GCSEs at grade 9-5, including a minimum of grade 5 in GCSE English Language or Mathematics and two grade 5s in GCSE single Science subjects, or Combined Science.

-The course is equivalent to three A Levels in science and is assessed over two years by a combination of laboratory practical, written assignment and controlled and externally marked assessments.
+The course is equivalent to three A Levels and is assessed over two years by a combination of laboratory practical, written assignment and controlled and externally marked assessments.
 The grades you can be awarded are Pass, Merit or Distinction for each unit.
-The final award is made up of three grades, equivalent to 3 A Levels.

-In the first-year you will study the principles and applications of science before going on to see contemporary issues in science.
-You will also learn to use basic chemical practical techniques as well as studying systems of the body including the reproductive system.
-You will then go on to study chromosomes, genes and DNA in detail and their applications in industry.
+In the first year, you will study the principles and applications of science before going on to see contemporary issues in science.
+You will also learn to use basic chemical practical techniques as well as studying biological molecules and metabolic pathways.
+You will then go on to study applications of organic chemistry.
 You will also investigate electrical circuits and their applications.

 Throughout the course you will have the opportunity to develop a myriad of transferable skills, independent study skills, practical skills, manipulating data and organisation skills that will aid in the transition to employment or higher education.

-There are 13 units of study, 7 mandatory and 6 optional.
+There are 13 units of study, seven mandatory and six optional.
 Four of the mandatory units consist of externally assessed examinations.
 The remaining units are assessed through assignment work.

 Enrichment and Work Experience

-As part of the course, all students will have the opportunity to do a minimum of one-week work experience.
-In the second-year, students have the opportunity to undertake an industry placement, carried out over 2 days every week.
+As part of the course, all students will be expected to complete a minimum of one-week work experience.
+In the second year, students have the opportunity to undertake an industry placement, carried out over two days every week.
 This will develop your employability skills and give you valuable experience for future applications.
-There will also be relevant visits and guest speakers from industry as well as demonstrations to enhance learning on the course.
+There will also be relevant visits and guest speakers from industry, as well as demonstrations to enhance learning on the course.

 Future Career Opportunities